wmcbrine/PDCurses/man/MANUAL.md

    screen is refreshed, and all occurrences of that color-pair are changed to the new definition.

-   has_colors() indicates if the terminal supports, and can maniplulate color.
-It returns TRUE or FALSE.
+   pair_content() is used to determine what the colors of a given color-pair consist of.

    can_change_color() indicates if the terminal has the capability to change the definition of its colors.

-   pair_content() is used to determine what the colors of a given color-pair consist of.
+   init_color() is used to redefine a color, if possible.
+Each of the components -- red, green, and blue -- is specified in a range from 0 to 1000, inclusive.

+   color_content() reports the current definition of a color in the same format as used by init_color().

    assume_default_colors() and use_default_colors() emulate the
    ncurses extensions of the same names. assume_default_colors(f,